Steps to Take After an Auto Accident in Texas

 We have a reputation as one of the premier personal injury firms in the region and have won compensation on behalf of thousands of clients.
 Troy A. Brookover is also Board-Certified in Personal Injury Trial Law, a distinction that just over 1 percent of personal injury attorneys in Texas have been granted.
 This honor acknowledges his skill, comprehensive understanding, and experience in representing personal injury clients.

-If you’ve been injured in a car accident in San Antonio and someone else is (at least partially) to blame, you deserve to be compensated for your losses.
+When an accident occurs and you’ve been injured in an automobile accident in San Antonio and someone else is (at least partially) to blame, you deserve to be compensated for your losses.
 Contact the Law Offices of Troy A. Brookover to find out how we can help.

 If You’ve Just Been Hit and Are Still at the Accident Scene